VictorBlanchi/Probidor/README.md

 # Building and running

-To create a local opam switch (assuming opam is installed) :
+Create a local opam switch (assuming opam is installed) :
 $ opam switch create .
 5.1.1

-To install the dependencies (assuming opam is installed) :
+Install the dependencies (assuming opam is installed) :
 $ opam install . --deps-only

 To build :